Mitigating loss of variance in ensemble data assimilation: machine learning-based and distance-free localization: Results

-where $\text{mean}[m'_i]$ and $\text{mean}[m_i]$ denote the $i-$th posterior and prior model parameters mean, respectively.
-It represents how much the posterior mean of the model parameters has shifted from the prior mean. \item Two statistical divergences --- the Bhattacharyya coefficient (BC) \citep{le2000asymptotics} and the Jensen–Shannon divergence (JS) \citep{lin2002divergence} --- to quantify the differences between the prior and posterior distributions of the model parameters. \end{itemize}
+where $\text{mean}[m'_i]$ and $\text{mean}[m_i]$ denote the posterior and prior means for the $i$th model parameter, respectively.
+This metric measures the shift in the mean caused by data assimilation.
+For dummy parameters, we expect the mean offset to be close to zero. \item Two statistical divergences for the dummy parameters: We compute the Jensen–Shannon divergence (JS) \citep{lin:91a} and the Bhattacharyya coefficient (BC) \citep{cam:00a} to quantify the difference between prior and posterior distributions.
+Since dummy parameters have no influence on the predicted data, their posterior distributions should remain nearly identical to their priors, resulting in divergence values close to zero. \end{itemize}

-Because the dummy parameters do not influence the predicted data, we expect their posterior distributions to be nearly identical to their prior distributions, which means divergences close to zero.
-As a consequence of that, we also expect their normalized variance to be close to one.
+The results in Table~\ref{tab:test_cases.scalar.data_assim} show that all cases yielded similar values for the average objective function, which aligns with the expected value for posterior samples in linear-Gaussian problems, which is around 1/2 \citep{oliver:18b}.
+This indicates that all methods achieved a successful match of the observations.
+This outcome is further illustrated in Fig.~\ref{fig:test_cases.scalar.data_assim.pro-1}, which presents the observed and predicted data for one of the wells in the field using different localization schemes, with an ensemble size of $N_e = 100$.
+This figure shows that all cases achieved good agreement between the posterior predictions and the observations.

-The results in Table~\ref{tab:da_results} show that the proposed localizations improve (increase) all normalized variances while maintaining the same level of data match.
-Moreover, both proposed methods running with an ensemble of $N_e=200$ could generate results close to the data assimilation using an ensemble of $N_e=5000$.
-Figure~\ref{fig:data_match_punq} shows the data assimilation results from different localization schemes for one well and an ensemble size of $N_e=100$.
-We can see that all cases reach a good data match; the difference is the variability in the model parameters.
-The CM-Localization and ML-Localization can maintain higher variability than the other methods, as we can see from the normalized variances in Table~\ref{tab:da_results}.
-In Appendix~\ref{app:sclda}, we show the prior and posterior distributions of all model parameters and localization schemes.
+In terms of NV, the case without localization shows a significant underestimation compared to the reference case with $N_E = 5{,}000$.
+For $N_e = 50$, only 3\% of the original variance was retained for the non-dummy parameters, indicating near ensemble collapse.
+The NV for the dummy parameters was also severely underestimated.
+These results demonstrate that the absence of localization leads to an ensemble that substantially underestimates the posterior uncertainty.
+PO-localization led to noticeable improvements in NV values, although relevant underestimation persisted for the dummy parameters.
+In contrast, both CM- and ML-localization yielded systematically higher NV values across all ensemble sizes, for both dummy and non-dummy model parameters.
+The results for the absolute mean offset, as well as the JS and BC divergences for the dummy variables, indicate that CM- and ML-localization with $N_e = 200$ produced results comparable to those obtained with the much larger ensemble of $N_e = 5{,}000$.